 In this article, we study the process $Z^N=(X^N,Y^N)\in\R^n\times\N^d$ defined as

 where the $(\QQ_r)_{r\in\RR}$ are independent Poisson random measures.
 Notations and assumptions will be clarified in the next section.
-The two main results of our article are the convergence in probability of $(Z^N)_{N\geq1}$, in Theorem \ref{prop:LGN-s} and a central limit theorem for its fluctuations, in Theorem \ref{prop:TCL-s}.
-As we stressed out, there exist some strong convergence results for similar model (see \cite{PS}), but not for gene networks.
-Besides, we even reach $\L^1$ convergence under some additional boundedness assumptions.
+The two main results of our article are the convergence in probability of $(Z^N)_{N\geq1}$, in Theorem \ref{prop:LGN-s} and a central limit theorem, in Theorem \ref{prop:TCL-s}.
+As we stressed out, the convergence in probability for the uniform topology, has been proved for some restricted models (see \cite{PS}) without explicit speed of convergence.
+By contrast, we even reach $\L^1$ convergence, under some additional boundedness assumptions, and the speed of convergence.
+A convergence result is not really complete, nor usable without a central limit theorem for the fluctuations.
 To the best of our knowledge, a central limit theorem for hybrid jump process is a novelty of our work and has not been studied in the literature yet.

 Let us describe the structure of this article.
 In Section \ref{sec:model}, we present our mathematical model and the standard assumptions under which it is well-posed.
 In Section \ref{sec:lgn}, we prove the convergence, in probability, for the uniform topology, of the jump process to a piecewise deterministic process.
 We also obtain a speed of convergence which suggests how to study the fluctuations of the continuous scale.
 Section \ref{sec:tcl} is dedicated to the central limit theorem.
 We show that the fluctuations process converges to the solution of a stochastic differential equation (SDE).
-In this case, the convergences are weaker, as in the topological sense, as in the probabilistic sense, and require some more involve tools.
+In this case, the convergence is weaker in the probabilistic sense, and requires more complex tools.